iqbalyarkhan/old-website/content/2020-02-14--Undirected-Graphs.md

 ### Introduction

-In this post I'll talk about a type data structure called graph.
+In this post I'll talk about a type data structure called graph (particularly undirected graphs).
 We've already seen a type of a graph: binary search tree.
 Graphs can be used to model your data depending on the type of problem you have.
 Graphs do not have a rigid, well defined shape (unlike trees) and can be created to solve the problem at hand.

 ### Definitions